-- The detector electronics (ACU) must be removed before any bake out. - Windows and feedthroughs should be wrapped with aluminum foil, to protect them from rapid temperature changes. - The use of heating tapes and jackets is not recommended, due to danger of local overheating. - Do not remove the blankets until the entire system has thoroughly cooled off. - Do not operate the detector before the temperature has returned to ambient conditions.
+- The detector electronics (ACU) must be removed before any bake out as well as any HV cabling and SHV termination plugs. - Windows and feedthroughs should be wrapped with aluminum foil, to protect them from rapid temperature changes. - The use of heating tapes and jackets is not recommended, due to danger of local overheating. - Do not remove the blankets until the entire system has thoroughly cooled off. - Do not operate the detector before the temperature has returned to ambient conditions.